erinkeith/erinkeith.github.io/135/topics/formatted_io.md

 It might look intimidating, but I've outlined in red the helpful part of the error messages.
 Once the correct library is included, you can use the <code>printf</code> function for output and the <code>scanf</code> function for input.<br>
 </p>
 <h4>Vocabulary</h4>
-<p><a name="format_string">format string</a></p>
+<a name="format_string">format string</a>
-The <em>format string</em> starts with the first double quote inside the parenthesis and ends with the second one.
-The function uses what's inside the pair of double quotes to know how things should be input or output.
+<p>The <em>format string</em> starts with the first double quote inside the parenthesis and ends with the second one.
+The function uses what's inside the pair of double quotes to know how things should be input or output.</p>
-<p><a name="conversion_specifier">conversion specifier</a><br>
+<a name="conversion_specifier">conversion specifier</a>
-A <em>conversion specifier</em> is like a placeholder within the format string.
+<p>A <em>conversion specifier</em> is like a placeholder within the format string.
 It holds the place of whatever variable (or value) you want to replace it during runtime.
+Those variables are listed after the format string, separated by commas, and correspond conversion specifiers by position (first conversion specifier matches with first variable).<br><br>
+    <em><strong>The conversion specifier should match the data type of the value</strong></em>.</p>
 <table>
   <tr>
     <th>Data Type</th>